 Wearing a puffy white dress with chunky flat boots balances out the volume up top.
 We love this Rejina Pyo number with a more fitted waist.

-In true Scandi-inspired style, why not pair a puffy white dress with sneakers?
+In true Scandi-inspired style, why not pair a puffy white dress with trainers?
 Seeing how versatile these frocks can be, we're not expecting this trend to end any time soon.

 BAGS GONE ROUGE

-Burnt-red hues have been the mega-trend for accessories this season.
-As the warmer version of navy, it's a timeless way to add a jolt of color to your looks.
+Burnt red hues have been the mega-trend for accessories this season.
+As the warmer version of navy, it's a timeless way to add a jolt of colour to your looks.

 Mansur Gavriel's vegetable-tanned pleated leather bucket bag is an Instagram star in its own right.
 It's like carrying a little piece of art on your arm.

-This shade—fall's answer to terra-cotta—pairs well with other earthy tones like olive and taupe, both of which have also been spotted across London Fashion Week.
+This shade—autumn's answer to terra-cotta—pairs well with other earthy tones like olive and taupe, both of which have also been spotted across London Fashion Week.

-This color fits in well with every kind of personal style, from minimalism to retro chic.
-We love how this showgoer paired her burnt-red bucket bag with brown platforms and a prairie dress.
+This colour fits in well with every kind of personal style, from minimalism to retro chic.
+We love how this showgoer pairs her burnt red bucket bag with brown platforms and a prairie dress.

 UTILITY IS KEY